-Commands: "Forward" - "Right/left" - ("Stand") - "Down", - "Come"
+Commands: "Forward" - ("Stand") - "Down" - "Come"

-Simultaneous hand signals, when the dog is distant, are allowed in addition to voice commands i.e., also the "stand" and "down" commands.
+Simultaneous hand signals, when the dog is distant, are allowed in addition to voice commands.
+For redirecting into the square, only one hand may be used.
+One hand or both hands may be used at the "stand" and "down" commands.

-Description: A square of the the size 3 m X 3 m is located approximately 23 metres from the starting point.
+A square of the size 3 m X 3 m is located approximately 23 metres from the starting point.
 This 23 m is the distance between the starting point and the middle of the square.
-Cones (approx. 10 - 15 cm high) mark the square at each corner.
+Cones (approx. 10-15 cm high) mark the square at each corner.
 Visible lines (e.g. tape, chalk lines, bands) should connect the cones on their outer side.
-There should be at least an approx. 3-5 metre distance from the borders of the square to the nearest ring borders.
+There should be at least an approx. 3-5-metre distance from the borders of the square to the nearest ring borders.
 See figure for composing the square Chapter VII Appendix 5.

-Figure Exercise 2.5.
-See also VII Appendix 5 for details of composing the square
+Figure: Exercise 2.5.
+See also VII Appendix 5 for details of composing the square.

-Performance: Before starting the exercise, the handler should inform the judge whether he/she will command the dog first to stand and then to lie down in the square, or to directly lie down in the square.
+Before starting the exercise, the handler should inform the judge whether he/she will command the dog first to stand and then to lie down in the square, or to directly lie down in the square.

-All other commands exept the stand, down and re-directing commands are to be given after permission of the steward.
+All other commands except the stand, down and re-directing commands are to be given after permission of the steward.